zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/policy-resource.md

 > Note: This feature is only available in NGINX Plus with AppProtect.

-The WAF policy configures NGINX Plus to secure client requests using App Protect policies.
+The WAF policy configures NGINX Plus to secure client requests using App Protect WAF policies.

 For example, the following policy will enable the referenced APPolicy.
 You can configure multiple APLogConfs with log destinations:
 ```yaml